-All students must log-in to our Blackboard website, study the syllabus, and take the required 5-point, online, "Syllabus Quiz" on, or before Wednesday, 1/22.
+All students must log-in to our Blackboard website, study the syllabus, and take the required 5-point, online, "Syllabus Quiz".

 When e-mailing your instructor always put "ECO 212" and a message in the subject line.
 Please use proper spelling, punctuation, and grammar.

 Click on TEXTBOOK WEBSITE, then select a chapter from the "Choose One" drop-down menu.

 Syllabus Quiz (5 points): The syllabus quiz will be taken online via our class Blackboard site.
 It can be taken as many times as you wish.
 See schedule.
 Only the highest score will count.

 Prequizzes (2 points each day of class): BEFORE CLASS a short quiz must be taken that will cover the material in the assigned video lectures and textbook readings.
 Some prequizzes can be taken three times, some can only be taken twice.
 All prequizzes must be finished by 7:30 the morning of the lesson.
 After that they will no longer be available.
 Once you have completed a prequiz and when it is no longer available you can still access your results by going to MY GRADES on Blackboard and clicking on your score.
 This could be helpful when studying for exams.

 Required Activity (1 point for each chapter): The "Required Activities" are to be taken on Blackboard after we have competed each chapter.
 They usually consist of about 20 multiple choice questions.
 They can be taken as many times as you wish and only the highest score will count.
 Required activities for each unit should be finished BEFORE the unit exam.
 In order to be allowed to take a unit exam retake (see below), you must have finished all the unit's required activities BEFORE the unit exam.

 Papers (3 at 10 points each) Papers can be rewritten for full credit with the following restrictions: